yji0728/UI-TARS/README.md

 - **Cross-Platform Interaction**: Supports desktop, mobile, and web environments with a unified action framework.
 - **Multi-Step Task Execution**: Trained to handle complex tasks through multi-step trajectories and reasoning.
 - **Learning from Synthetic and Real Data**: Combines large-scale annotated and synthetic datasets for improved generalization and robustness.

-## Training Pipeline
-We use the Qwen-2-VL backbone and a three-phase training process with **50B** tokens to enhance performance on complex GUI tasks.

-- **Continual Pre-training Phase**: Pre-train the model on a large dataset to learn foundational GUI interaction skills.
-- **Annealing Phase**: Fine-tune the model with high-quality data to optimize learning for real-world GUI tasks.
-- **DPO Phase**: Use annotated reflective pairs to refine decision-making and improve context-aware actions.

 ## Performance
 **Perception Capabilty Evaluation**